KimonoBoy/SHVDNTutorial-Nuclei/README.md

 ## Current Mod Progress
 Just did a HUGE refactor update.
 We'll be making more of these changes further down the line.
 For now:

 * BindableProperties has been removed and replaced with regular properties.
 Primarly because mapping BindableProperties through reflections is a much heavier task...
-This gave the mod a huge performance boost while still maintaining its statemanagement using an ObservableService class to handle the changed events - this also gives us better control over the different events that are triggered.
+This new update gave the mod a huge performance boost while still maintaining its statemanagement using an ObservableService class to handle the changed events - this also gives us better control over the different events that are triggered.

 * Made the code more readable and easier to digest.